phcaguiar/passei-direto-challenge/README.md

 Note: Before executing the creation of the environment it is necessary to inform the passwords of the "notes-api" and "root" mysql users in the [Mysql Dockerfile](https://github.com/phcaguiar/passei-direto-challenge/blob/master/docker-compose/mysql/Dockerfile).
 These passwords must be entered into the [ARG MYSQL_PASSWORD](https://github.com/phcaguiar/passei-direto-challenge/blob/master/docker-compose/mysql/Dockerfile#L8) and [ARG MYSQL_ROOT_PASSWORD](https://github.com/phcaguiar/passei-direto-challenge/blob/master/docker-compose/mysql/Dockerfile#L9) variables respectively.
 This has been configured this way so there is no hardcoded in the repository.

-STEP 1 - Clone The Repo
+STEP 1 - Clone the repo

   ```
      $ sudo git clone https://github.com/phcaguiar/passei-direto-challenge.git